General Li: Forgive me, Your Majesty, but I believe my troops can stop him.

 - Monty Python's The Meaning of Life has the infamous sketch where Mr. Creosote eats exorbitant amounts of food while vomiting profusely.
 The Maitre d' then approaches him with a wafer-thin mint — the former Trope Namer.
 After a few rude protestations that he was full, Mr. Creosote was coaxed into eating the mint.
 The Maitre d' then finds a hiding spot as most of Mr. Creosote's body explodes into chunks of innards and bile.

-- In the movie Jack, the treehouse where a bunch of kids, Robin Williams as a forty-year-old adult that's actually a kid with severe growth problems and Bill Cosby singing and stomping feet falls down when a butterfly lands on not even the treehouse itself but a splinter, which slowly bends until it touches the treehouse, and then everything falls apart.
+- In Jack, the treehouse where a bunch of kids, Robin Williams as a forty-year-old adult that's actually a kid with severe growth problems and Bill Cosby singing and stomping feet falls down when a butterfly lands on not even the treehouse itself but a splinter, which slowly bends until it touches the treehouse, and then everything falls apart.

 - In True Lies the bad guys' truck is hanging off the edge of the bridge and they sigh in relief that it didn't go over.
 Then a pelican lands on it...

-- James Bond movie For Your Eyes Only: Car with baddie who killed Bond's buddy is poised on edge of cliff; Bond walks up and tosses the baddie's own calling card at the car.
-Expected results, but the car doesn't fall.
-Bond gives the car a kick for good measure.
+- James Bond movie For Your Eyes Only: A car with a bad guy who killed Bond's buddy inside is balanced on edge of cliff.
+Bond walks up and tosses the badguy's own calling card at the car, expecting it to tip.
+When that's not enough Bond gives the car a kick for good measure.

 - Used twice with Pip in Enchanted.
 Once by accident, the second as a kind of Heroic Sacrifice.
 (But it was a Disney movie, so...).